-Short bowel syndrome is a condition in which the body cannot absorb enough fluids and nutrients because part of the small intestine is missing (usually due to prior surgery or illness), or is not working properly.
+Short bowel syndrome (SBS) or short gut syndrome, is a condition in which the body can’t absorb enough fluids and nutrients because part of the small intestine is missing or isn’t working properly.
+Short bowel syndrome can be congenital (present from birth), or conditions may develop in which a large section of the small intestine has to be removed by surgery.

 What does the small intestine do?

-The small intestine is where the absorption of fluids, proteins, carbohydrates (starches and sugars), iron, fats, vitamins, and minerals (such as calcium, sodium, and potassium) takes place.
 If the duodenum and a portion of the jejunum have been removed by surgery, the ileum can take on their role in absorbing nutrients.
-But if a substantial part of the jejunum or the ileum is removed, it is more difficult to obtain adequate nutrition.
+But if a substantial part of the jejunum or the ileum is removed, it’s hard to get adequate nutrition.
 In these cases, nutrients usually have to be provided in a form other than food.